karllhughes/learn/_posts/2021-04-06-hugo-vs-jekyll.md

 One of the main benefits of Jekyll is its ease of use, well-developed documentation, and broad support from major organizations like GitHub.
 Jekyll was released twelve years ago and helped kick off the new interest in static HTML sites.
 Hugo was released later and is less popular, so it has a less developed ecosystem of plug-ins and templates.

-GitHub topics offers a whopping [1,200 themes](https://github.com/topics/jekyll-theme) to choose from for Jekyll, while there are only 370 options offered on the Hugo [themes pages](https://themes.gohugo.io/).
+GitHub topics offers a whopping [1,200 themes](https://github.com/topics/jekyll-theme) to choose from for Jekyll, while there are only 370 options offered on the Hugo [themes pages](https://themes.gohugo.io/) ([although, you can also create your own themes](/learn/creating-hugo-themes)).
 Obviously, it’s much more likely you’ll find a theme with the look you want with Jekyll.
 Jekyll is supported by GitHub, so if you want a simple, no-cost deployment, Jekyll works seamlessly with [GitHub Pages](https://pages.github.com/), so you can have a simple blog up and online very quickly by following GitHub’s [excellent documentation](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).

 Another difference between the frameworks is that creating a brand-new site with Jekyll by running the command `jekyll new my-awesome-site` installs a basic theme, while creating a new site with the `hugo new site my-awesome-site` command only generates the folder structure and an archetype file.
 With Jekyll, you’ll have something to work with right away, but with Hugo you’ll be looking at an empty screen waiting for you to add a theme or custom templates.